 The brand Flychord has been on the market for less than two years, but the parent company has been around for a lot longer (60 years) in the industry creating keyboard actions and their parts, which end up in big brands like Yamaha, Casio and Roland.

 This particular piano weighs 130 pounds and is going to be a stationery digital piano in the home, it’s simply too big to transport anywhere easily.
 The piano is a lovely black finish and comes with a stand for easy reading as well as a cover that hides the keys, but doesn’t look out of place.

 There 5 layers of piano sampling and these have been sampled from Steinway (famous piano company).
 There are 88 keys that have the hammer action similar to an acoustic, which is ideal for all players both beginners up to advanced.
-The triple sensor technology makes this a high end digital piano without the usual cost that is associated usually and is why this is a great choice.
+The triple sensor technology makes this a high-end digital piano without the usual cost that is associated usually and is why this is a great choice.

-This is good value for money and comes with 40 voices list, 50 unique styles which can be learnt while one side of the piano becomes mastered, ideal for beginners.
-This can be plugged into almost any device and has a input/output that can make connecting to a computer easy.
+This is good value for money and comes with 40 voices list, 50 unique styles which can be learned while one side of the piano becomes mastered, ideal for beginners.
+This can be plugged into almost any device and has an input/output that can make connecting to a computer easy.
 There is a USB port, MIDI output, AUX and really can be plugged into almost anything.
 There is also auto accompaniment, song recording, DSP effect, beep tone and Duet.